yk-liu/yk-liu.github.io/dataset/scene.md

 understanding algorithms for real-world deployment, by providing *visual*, *inertial* and *odometry* data recorded with real robots in real scenes, and ground-truth robot trajectories acquired by motion capture system or high-resolution LiDARs.
-Multiple trajectories will be provided for each scene, to capture natural scene changes in real life.
+Multiple trajectories are provided for each scene, to capture scene changes caused by human activities, day-night shifts and other factors, which are crucial to address for long-term robot autonomy.

 OpenLORIS is an open dataset.
 We welcome contribution of data from third parties.
 We can help with sensor setup, calibration, data collection and post-processing.
 Please contact [Xuesong Shi](mailto:xuesong.shi@intel.com) for collaboration.

-For now the data are available only to competition participants of [Lifelong SLAM Challenge]({{site.url}}{{site.baseurl}}/competition/SLAM.html) with IROS 2019.
+With OpenLORIS-Scene, we also set up a benchmark for *lifelong SLAM*.
+Please refer to the [IROS 2019 Lifelong SLAM Challenge](({{site.url}}{{site.baseurl}}/competition/SLAM.html)) for a brief description of the benchmark and competition results.

-More description of the datasets can be found in [this paper](https://arxiv.org/abs/1911.05603):
+More description of the datasets and benchmark can be found in [this paper](https://arxiv.org/abs/1911.05603):

 > X Shi, D Li et al. "Are We Ready for Service Robots?
 The OpenLORIS-Scene Datasets for Lifelong SLAM." arXiv:1911.05603 (2019).